Jangleur1991/CompetitiveProgramming/LeetCodeChallengesJava/README.md

    - <em>Given</em>: A random array with elements e1, e2,..., pivot
    - <em>Wanted</em>: A partition with [e1, e2, ..., pivot, e5, ..] where e1, e2, ... < pivot < e5, ...

 4. No idea how to start?
 Ask questions about the core ideas to find some <em>key steps</em>!
    These can be the simplest questions at the beginning!
-   Two questions are particularly important:
+   Some questions are particularly important: <br/> <br/>
      - How to perform/what do we need to find?
+What do we want to achieve?
      - What does it mean?
+     - What is a simpler case?
+And how could you solve it?
+     - Assuming the goal/solution is achieved.
+       How can this be checked and can the steps used be used to find the solution? <br/> <br/>

+   Also ask questions about answers of your questions!
    If you get stuck with one of the two questions, ask the other!
-   It is important that the answers do not have to be perfect, i.e. if something is too complex to be answered in an easily comprehensive way, then an incomplete answer is ok.
+   It is important that the answers do not have to be perfect, i. e. if something is too complex to be answered in an easily comprehensive way, then an incomplete answer is ok.
    This is just a brainstorming session to find some small possible key steps to get started solving the problem.
    What does the problem actually means?
 What are we looking for?
 What are some really basic key steps we need to perform?